scoobybejesus/cryptools/InputFile_CSV.md

 It is **required** in order to properly calculate income/expense/gain/loss.
 4. Proceeds must have a period as a decimal separator (1,000.00 not 1.000,00) and must not contain the ticker or symbol (USD or $).
 5. Only home currency accounts can have negative balances.
 Crypto accounts may not go negative at any time.

+As you can see, most of the rules can generally be ignored.
+In fact, the only tricky field is the `proceeds` column, but even that becomes second nature soon enough.

 Keep an eye out for a related project that creates input file pro formas from exchange reports, thus automating some of the process.